md-511/Web_Number_Classifier/README.md

-Users can draw in a designated area and then makes a request to the server which process the image drawn by the user and tells which number did the user draw.
-The server has been setup using python flask and the classifier model is trained using tensorflow
+# Web Number Classifier

+The server is setup using python.
+User draws in an area and attaches drawing information in the request body.
+The server then uses a pre-trained model (trained using python on MNIST dataset) to generate the predictions which are then sent in as a response.